ajsmit/R_courses/content/quantecol/chapters/08-PCA_SDG.md

 ## Define and load the data

 **Note** The combined data and SDG descriptors are in the zip file.
 They are called `SDG_complete.csv` and `SDG_description.csv`, respectively.
 There is no need to work through the entire process below; you can simply start with loading the combined data.
-See the section *Scale and center the data and do the PCA*, below.
+See the section *Scale and centre the data and do the PCA*, below.

 SDG 1.a [Domestic general government health expenditure (GGHE-D) as percentage of general government expenditure (GGE) (%)](https://www.who.int/data/gho/data/indicators/indicator-details/GHO/domestic-general-government-health-expenditure-(gghe-d)-as-percentage-of-general-government-expenditure-(gge))